The legendary Cold Friday of Jan. 19, 1810 brought such terrible winds and frigid temperature that people talked and wrote about it for generations.

 One intrepid little girl in Henniker, N.H., braved the cold to walk a mile to school.
 Her teacher, who awarded medals to his most punctual students, gave her the prize.
 She kept it during the term.
 In fact, she kept it her whole life.
 The Henniker Historical Society has a picture of her at age 100 with the medal.
 (See it here.)

-In Woburn, Mass., Joseph Brooks, a 50-year-old Revolutionary War veteran, and his cousin Benjamin, 45, were not so lucky.
+In Woburn, Mass., Joseph Brooks, a 50-year-old Revolutionary War veteran, and his cousin Benjamin, 45, had no such luck.
 They went into the forest to cut wood during the mild afternoon of January 18.
 They were found frozen to death on January 20.

 People even died without going outside.
 Salem diarist William Bentley reported in his diary.